The cerebellum malfunctions, causing loss of coordination.

 Causes of Coordination Disorders

-People with ataxia cannot control the position of their arms and legs or their posture.
-Thus, when they walk, they take wide steps and stagger and make broad, zigzag movements with their arms.
+Loss of coordination prevents people from being able to control the position of their arms and legs or their posture.
+Thus, when they walk, they take wide steps and stagger and make broad, zigzag movements with their arms when they reach for an object.

 Coordination disorders can cause other abnormalities, such as the following: